Sign up to Wool.com and create your own personal wool hub.

 The three most common parasites of sheep are flies, lice and worms, including liver fluke.
 Parasites are a major concern for woolgrowers because of their health, welfare and productivity impacts on sheep.
 Together they are estimated to cost the industry close to $700 m per annum in treatment, prevention and production costs.

 Funded by AWI and Meat and Livestock Australia (MLA) and delivered by the University of New England with industry oversight, ParaBoss is the premier Australian source of free, independent, practical parasite management information for woolgrowers and their advisors.
 It includes FlyBoss for flystrike management, LiceBoss for lice management and WormBoss for worm management.
 The FlyBoss, LiceBoss and WormBoss websites are sources of detailed management information and regional programs that assist woolgrowers in managing the major parasite risks for sheep on their properties.
 The information and resources have been developed by expert panels of parasitologists and veterinarians from across Australia.
+Find out more about ParaBoss and its suite of three products (WormBoss, LiceBoss and FlyBoss) here.

 Subscribe to ParaBoss News, the twice monthly free email newsletter with state outlooks on the current state of sheep parasites as well as feature articles and the quick quiz to test your knowledge of sheep parasites.